kolbyn24/Notes/03 - Content/Nmap.md

 nmap -Pn -n -sS -p 21-23,25,53,111,137,139,445,80,443,8443,8080,3389 --min-hostgroup 255 --min-rtt-timeout 0ms --max-rtt-timeout 100ms --max-retries 1 --max-scan-delay 0 --min-rate 2000 -vvv --open -iL /PATH/TO/externalip.txt -oA Name-DISC
 ```

 However, this doesnt scan hosts that respond to ICMP, but may have not have one of the above open ports.
 The following may be helpful if your discovery scans aren't working.
-Feel free to change the head amount to be how many of the top ports you'd like to check. test
+Feel free to change the head amount to be how many of the top ports you'd like to check.

 ```bash
 TCP_PORTS=$(echo $(grep /tcp /usr/share/nmap/nmap-services | awk '{print $2}' | cut -d/ -f1 | head -n 100) | sed 's/ /,/g')